njau-steven/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to change working directory to the previous one
+Script to display contents of various files